ashishpatel16/Job-Overflow/README.md

 # Job-Overflow
 ## Project Summary

-This website is kinda similiar to what a conventional Job Search portal is supposed to be, but we aim at providing a platform for part-time jobs, technical and non technical both.
+This website is kinda similar to what a conventional Job Search portal is supposed to be, but we aim at providing a platform for part-time jobs, both technical and non technical.

 ![ss-home](https://user-images.githubusercontent.com/59373024/116274282-24446480-a7a0-11eb-857a-094402a3e83d.png)
 ---